lafnlab/Amore/docs/reference/functions.md

-#*Amore* functions reference
+# **Amore** functions reference

-This page is a central document for functions used in *Amore*.
+This is the central document for functions used in **Amore** v0.3.
 Any *Amore* functions will be documented to show how they are used, while standard PHP functions will have links to the official PHP documentation.

-###PHP functions
+### PHP functions
 [`date`](https://www.php.net/manual/en/function.date.php) *Amore* uses PHP's `date` function in various places, including in the `functions.php` file.

 [`floor`](https://www.php.net/manual/en/function.floor.php) *Amore* uses PHP's `floor` function in the `user_age` function in the `functions.php` file.